learn-co-students/SQL-bear-organizer-lab-noukod-000/TUTORIAL.md

      Failure/Error: expect(@db.execute(selects_most_prominent_color_and_returns_with_count)).to eq([["dark brown", 3]])
 ```

-Enter following SQL-Query in your `selects_most_prominent_color_and_returns_with_count` method to select the most prominent color and to return it with its count
+Enter following SQL query in your `selects_most_prominent_color_and_returns_with_count` method to select the most prominent color and to return it with its count:

 ```ruby
 "SELECT bears.color, COUNT(bears.color) FROM bears GROUP BY bears.color ORDER BY COUNT(*) DESC LIMIT 1;"